bterlson/ecmascript/readme.md

 Clone the repository, and run:

 ```
-> npm run-script parse
-> npm run-script build
+> npm tasks/build.js
 ```

-After running parse, `./spec` will contain all the spec files.
 After running build, `output/spec.html` can be opened in your browser.

 ### Introduction
 The document format for the specification uses Custom Elements and